 The government has indicated spot checks on-site will be likely, with fines issued or machinery seized for non-compliance.
 HMRC auditors will require evidence of previous purchase and usage volumes to evidence no stockpiling and correct fuel usage post-April, so invoice and receipt-keeping is critical.

 If red diesel is held in an external storage tank on a construction site after 31 March 2022 it must be removed in a permitted manner, such as giving it away or selling stores of red diesel to a permitted user or any Registered Dealer in Controlled Oil (RDCO) or disposed of via an approved waste oil recycling or disposal company.
+As a supplier of partially or fully rebated fuels Certas Energy UK Limited is approved by HMRC as a registered dealer in controlled oil.
 Stocks of rebated fuel post-April 2022 can be run down if the fuel was obtained and stored on or before 10 June 2021, provided it is only used for contingency back-up electricity generation or critical safety and environmental protection applications.
 HMRC will allow existing stocks of red diesel to be used up, as long as machines are legally fuelled before the 1st April 2022 deadline, and that all efforts to comply are properly documented.

 3. Construction companies are more likely to feel the financial squeeze